 Starting at €75

-13. Nearby Vineyards
+13. Explore Nearby Vineyards

-12. Bar Marsella
+12. Have a Drink in Bar Marsella

 Address: Carrer de Sant Pau, 65

-11. Casa Milà
+11. See Casa Milà

 Casa Milà is a luxury palace designed by Antoni Gaudí for Roser Segimón (rich widow) and Pere Milà (party boy).
-They bought the building, demolished and commissioned Gaudí to create what would become Casa Milà.
+They bought the building, demolished it, and commissioned Gaudí to create what would become Casa Milà.

-While the building received heavy criticism, it was extremely innovative for a turn of the century structure (1912).
+While the building received heavy criticism, it was extremely innovative for a turn-of-the-century structure (1912).
 It offered open floor plans far before HGTV popularized them and even an underground parking garage.

 Address: Passeig de Gràcia, 92

-10. Casa Batllò
+10. Visit Casa Batllò

 Casa Batllò, located within walking distance of the above Casa Milà, is another architectural wonder from Antonio Gaudí.
-Unlike Milà, Batllò is a renovation and not new construction.
+Unlike Milà, Batllò is a renovation and not a new construction.

 The structure is incredibly innovative in almost every way imaginable.
 It almost looks as if a massive iguana is trying to hide in front of a perfectly normal apartment building.
-From the rainbow colors to the textures of the roof, it is a work of art… and possibly hallucinogenics.
+From the rainbow colors to the textures of the roof, it is a work of art…and possibly hallucinogenics.

 The building was the personal home of the Batlló family until 1954 when an insurance company purchased it and set up offices.
-The building was sold again to private owners and it is used for events as well as to be visited as a museum.
+The building was sold again to private owners and is used for events as well as to be visited as a museum.

-Significant restorations were done since the 1980s which is a gift to society.
+Significant restorations were done since the 1980s, which is a gift to society.
 The vibrant colors and unique style make Casa Battlò one of Barcelona’s most outstanding attractions.

 Address: Passeig de Gracia, 43

-9. Parc del Laberint d’Horta
+9. Get Lost in the Maze at Parc del Laberint d’Horta

 Yes, the park contains a real labyrinth.
 No, you will not see David Bowie there.
-Yes, it is actually difficult but there appear to be no “dead-ends” so eventually, you will get out!
+It’s actually quite difficult but there appear to be no dead-ends so eventually, you’ll find a way out.
+If you’re visiting Barcelona for a second time or just want to do something out of the ordinary, this is perfect.

-If you are visiting for your second time in Barcelona or just want to do something out of the ordinary, this is perfect.
-The shrubs are above head high and form a difficult maze to navigate but not so hard that you should be worried about your safety.
-It is a lovely area and connected by Barcelona’s metro system.
-One of the coolest and most different thing to do in Barcelona.
+The shrubs are above head-high and form a maze that’s difficult to navigate but not so hard that you should be worried about your safety.
+It’s a lovely area and you can easily get there by Barcelona’s metro system.
+It’s one of the coolest and most different things to do in Barcelona.

 Address: Passeig dels Castanyers, 1

-8. Citadel Park (Parc de la Ciutadella)
+8. Take a Walk in the Citadel Park (Parc de la Ciutadella)

-Parc de la Ciutadella aka Citadel Park is Barcelona’s most central large green space and quite impressive as far as parks go.
-It is located in Ciutat Vella north of theBari Gothic.
+Parc de la Ciutadella, or Citadel Park, is Barcelona’s most central large green space and quite impressive as far as parks go.
+It’s located in Ciutat Vella north of the Bari Gothic.

 Riots!?
 Yes, for the same reason it was built.
-Catalonia has been fighting for independence since its succession in 1714 and when there are protests they normally happen in this very park.
+Catalonia has been fighting for independence since its succession in 1714, and when there are protests they normally happen in this very park.

 Address: Passeig de Picasso, 21